Edward Nelson (marine biologist): Later career

 On his return from the Antarctic, Nelson worked as Senior Naturalist at the laboratory in Plymouth, taking leave to fight with the British 63rd (Royal Naval) Division in the Gallipoli campaign, then later in the trenches of France.
 In 1920 the Ministry of Agriculture, Fisheries and Food approached the MBA to propose that the Association undertake the manufacture of a large number of "Drift Bottles", to be used in tracking the movement of the waters of the North Sea.
 By this time, Nelson was the Scientific Superintendent of the Fisheries Board for Scotland, and wrote a paper on the manufacture of the drift bottles for the Association's Journal.

 Death

-On 17 January 1923, Nelson was found dead in his laboratory as a result of a self-injected poison.
+On 17 January 1923, the day after his wife was granted a restitution of conjugal rights in divorce court proceedings, Nelson was found dead in his laboratory as a result of a self-injected poison.
 An inquest into his death was reported in The Express and Telegraph newspaper, which was published on 1 March 1923.

 Over 80 years later, his daughter Barbara, then 93, died during a trip to Antarctica in 2009.